adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### Friday 11th October
+#### Tuesday 22nd October

-We have noticed that there is a discrepency between the default mpt module versions on login and compute nodes.
-In order to ensure consistency we would recommend using

-  module load mpt/2.18

-to specify the version explicitly whilst we resolve this.
+The new version of MPT environment requires that you must specify "-ppn" *before* "-n".

+See the Warnings on https://cirrus.readthedocs.io/en/master/user-guide/batch.html

+You will need to update your scripts accordingly.

 ### Recent Issues